 How does inheritance tax work?

-Inheritance tax can be a complicated business.
-Here’s our comprehensive guide to how IHT works, including when you need to pay it and how you can reduce your bill.
+Inheritance tax (IHT) can be complicated.
+Here’s our guide to how IHT works, including when you need to pay it and how you can reduce your bill.

-Inheritance tax can be a complicated business.
-Here’s our comprehensive guide to how IHT works, including when you need to pay it and how you can reduce your bill.
+Inheritance tax (IHT) can be complicated.
+Here’s our guide to how IHT works, including when you need to pay it and how you can reduce your bill.

 What is inheritance tax?